Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 India has restarted exports of COVID-19 shots to the global vaccine-sharing network COVAX for the first time since April.

-SII, the world's biggest vaccine maker, said it was able to recommence exports because it had beaten its target of producing 1 billion doses of the AstraZeneca vaccine ahead of time.
+Serum Institute of India (SII), the world's biggest vaccine maker, said it was able to restart exports because it had beaten its target of producing 1 billion doses of the AstraZeneca vaccine ahead of time.

 Much of that output has been used in India, which stopped exports eight months ago to inoculate its own people when infections surged.

 SII has a deal to supply up to 550 million doses of the shot to COVAX, which mainly provides doses to low-income countries.
-So far, COVAX has received only about 30 million from SII.
+So far, COVAX has received only about 30 million from the vaccine maker.

 A spokesperson from GAVI, which runs the COVAX program along with the World Health Organization, said that volumes delivered would increase rapidly with the export resumption, but did not give any numbers.

+Thailand has also announced a travel ban for people entering from eight African countries deemed as high risk due to the Omicron variant, including South Africa, Botswana and Mozambique.
+The ban will come into effect from December.

-A handful of local COVID cases in eastern parts of China have prompted Shanghai city to limit tourism activities and a nearby city to cut public transport services.
+A handful of local COVID cases in eastern parts of China have prompted the city of Shanghai to limit tourism activities, and a nearby city to cut public transport services.

 Shanghai has suspended travel agencies from organizing trips between the city and other province-level regions.